FengD/project-geoloc/README.md

 ### Testing
 ##### Ubuntu
 You can run the command `mocha -u tdd` in each backend subdirectory (`backend/user`, `backend/question`, `backend/uploadImage`) in order to run each service related test suites.
+Before running it, you must launch services by using ./run_local.sh in root directory.
 We did two test files for each service (a service corresponds to a subdirectory) :
 - unit testing calling js file functions, in order to make sure this functions work fine by their own.
 This tests allow us to know if a problem is coming from the function.
 - integration testing, calling function by sending HTTP request to urls.
 This tests allow us to know if a problem is coming from the communication (can't reach url for instance).